 It’s rather rare for Wroclaw to leave someone unimpressed.
-This historic Polish city impresses with its colorful architecture, culture, history, and vibrant vibe.
-Its colorful buildings are some of the best examples of Gothic, Baroque and Art Nouveau architecture.
+This historic Polish city impresses with its colourful architecture, culture, history, and vibrant vibe.
+Its colourful buildings are some of the best examples of Gothic, Baroque and Art Nouveau architecture.

 |Read Also: 12 Most Eco-Friendly Cities around the World|